 When you hear the word “patina,” from now on, you may just picture Tina Veatch’s house.
-Outfitted with worn-in, cherished finds, it’s no wonder that 59,000 followers flock to her Instagram page to see how she styles her western New York abode.
+Outfitted with worn-in, cherished finds, it’s no wonder that more than 68,000 followers flock to her Instagram page to see how she styles her western New York abode.
 Built in 1850, it now showcases collected, vintage, lived-in, and cozy pieces, as Tina describes them.
 The antiques aficionado, who doesn’t shy away from “piles of junk” to sift through, simply hunts for vintage treasures that catch her eye.
 “I love that they are unique and can’t be found just by going to a big store,” she says.
 “They have a story of their own and have had a purpose throughout the years.”

 In her entry, Tina displays her uncanny ability to marry functionality with aesthetic appeal.
 “Having clever ways of storing everyday items really helps keep a space beautiful and functional at the same time,” she says.
 “Baskets are perfect to hide accessories, dog supplies, and odds and ends.
 And of course, vintage items atop a giant coat rack made of old barn wood adds charm and personality.”

 Well-curated vignettes abound in this home.
 While she doesn’t necessarily set out to create specific scenes, Tina simply believes that setting out a few beautiful vintage items together lets them speak for themselves, especially when you add in natural elements like sticks and florals.